DHileep14/naturalspa/README.md

 # ✨  Natural SPA ✨

 This is a web based application developed for health related based website in india

-### This web based health application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github.
+### This web based health application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime,Github.

 **Project Link** -https://witty-beach-06079bf00.2.azurestaticapps.net/index.html